-Escape to a historic Central Valley town filled with landmark buildings
+Escape to this historic Central Valley town filled with landmark buildings and bee-friendly gardens.

 Things to do